-Figure 2 displays the locations of each of our predictors, while Table 2 displays the individual linear correlations between each predictor and ACE from 1982-2016.
+Figure 2 displays the locations of each of our predictors, while Table 1 displays the individual linear correlations between each predictor and ACE from 1982-2017.
 All predictors correlate significantly at the 95% level using a two-tailed Student's t-test and assuming that each year represents an individual degree of freedom.
 We are incorporating a dynamical SST forecast from the European Centre for Medium-Range Weather Forecasts (ECMWF).
 Hindcast data provided by Frederic Vitart indicates that the ECMWF model has significant forecast skill for SSTs across the various Nino regions for September from a 1 May forecast date.
 We utilize the ECMWF ensemble mean prediction for the following September Nino 3 SSTs.
-Hindcast data from 1982-2010 show that the ECMWF forecast system 3 from 1 May correlates with observed September Nino 3 SSTs at 0.81.
-ECMWF has upgraded to system 4, which has slightly improved ENSO prediction skill to system 3.
-Table 3 displays the 2017 observed values for each of the four predictors in the new statistical forecast scheme.
-The combination of the four predictors calls for a slightly above-average season.
-Table 4 displays the statistical model output for the combination of the four predictors for the 2017 Atlantic hurricane season.
+Table 2 displays the 2018 observed values for each of the four predictors in the new statistical forecast scheme.
+The combination of the four predictors calls for a below-average season.
+Table 3 displays the statistical model output for the combination of the four predictors for the 2018 Atlantic hurricane season.